actionprojecteu/dmptool-api/README.md

  	- [dbase.db](db/dbase.dbd) : database sqlite3 for users and projects.
  - [manage.py](manage.py) : main python file with several command options for managing the database and starting the server.
  - [Dockerfile](Dockerfile) : file for dockerize the api.
- - [requeriments.txt](requeriments.txt) : the libraries needed for the proper operation of the server.
+ - [requirements.txt](requirements.txt) : the libraries needed for the proper operation of the server.

 ## Command line methods